 I first met Dr. Yakub a while back in 2013 as an undergraduate student.
-He, without doubt, was one of the favorite Lecturers not only in my view but also in the view of most of the students he taught.
+He, without a doubt, was one of my favourite Lecturers not only in my view but also in the view of most of the students he taught.
 He was a modest gentleman, a forthright person, and a great teacher.

-When Dorine Sambla, a Tanzania based teacher and one of my coursemates in undergraduate asked me to either confirm or dismiss the news sprawling in the streets of social media regarding Daktari’s unfortunate death, I was quick to dismiss it and tell her to ignore the same for Daktari could not be dead.
+When Dorine Sambla, a Tanzania-based teacher and one of my undergraduate coursemates, asked me to either confirm or dismiss the news sprawling in the streets of social media regarding Daktari’s unfortunate death, I was quick to dismiss it and tell her to ignore the same, for Daktari could not be dead.
 On second thought, I called my teacher Sir John Midega over the same.
-He was lost of words, only mentioned that he was taken ill three weeks ago then ended the call prematurely.
+He was lost for words; he only mentioned that he was taken ill three weeks ago and then ended the call prematurely.

-I decided to navigate social media and I couldn’t help but understand the rumor could not be far from the truth.
-In Kiswahili, it is said, ‘Lisemwalo lipo’ to mean what is said exists.
+I decided to navigate social media, and I couldn’t help but understand that the rumour could not be far from the truth.
+In Kiswahili, it is said, that ‘Lisemwalo lipo’ meaning what is said exists.

 My mind stubbornly refused to process the truth.

-A year after completing my undergraduate studies, I badly wanted to pursue my masters in the field of Literature.
-I consulted a number of individuals among them Daktari.
+A year after completing my undergraduate studies, I badly wanted to pursue my masters in the field of literature.
+I consulted a number of individuals, among them Daktari.
 When I finally made up my mind, he encouraged me to fast-track the application for a scholarship at the University of Sheffield in the UK which I had scouted as among the institutions I would wish to join for my postgraduate studies.
-When the time came for writing a referral, Doc did it passionately.
-I managed the stages but got stuck where I was told to produce an IELTS certificate.
+When the time came to write a referral, Doc did it passionately.
+I managed the stages but got stuck when I was told to produce an IELTS certificate.
 I argued that there was no need for one since I had a Bachelors degree in English.
 Unfortunately, it ended in premium tears.

 He, nonetheless, encouraged me thereafter.